AstroVPK/kali/README.md

 `source <path to libcarma>/bin/setup.sh`

 to your `.bashrc`.
+To clean the library, just delete the `build/` directory and any files inside  `lib/`.
+You may consider adding

+`source <path to libcarma>/bin/setup.sh`

+to your `.bashrc`.
 This covers installation.
-While waiting for a usage guide, please feel free to try the package out by running
+Please feel free to try the package out by running

 `bash-prompt$ source <path to libcarma>/bin/setup.sh`

-`cffi` version: `bash-prompt$/usr/bin/time -p -v python scripts/DemoScript.py <path to libcarma>/examples/Demo01/ Config.ini | tee <path to libcarma>/examples/Demo01/timing.dat`

 `cython` version: `bash-prompt$/usr/bin/time -p -v python cython/examples/CARMADemo.py`

+`cffi` version: `bash-prompt$/usr/bin/time -p -v python cffi/scripts/DemoScript.py <path to libcarma>/cffi/examples/Demo01/ Config.ini | tee <path to libcarma>/cffi/examples/Demo01/timing.dat`

+A preliminary user guide is now available at `<path to libcarma>/guide/Introduction.ipynb`.